The Lavender Hill Mob: Production

 The scene where Holland and Pendlebury run down the Eiffel Tower's spiral staircase and become increasingly dizzy and erratic, as does the camera work, presages James Stewart's condition in Alfred Hitchcock's Vertigo, made seven years later.
 A film montage of sensational newspaper headlines marks the crime as taking place in August 1950, whilst posters for the Hendon exhibition state that it marks the centenary of the death of Sir Robert Peel, which occurred on 2 July 1850.
 In the car chase scene at the end of the film, an officer uses a police box to report seeing a police car being driven by a man in a top hat.
 In fact, the driver is a modern-day police officer from the exhibition wearing the uniform of the police as originally set up in 1829 by Peel, known as "Bobbies" or "Peelers" after him.

 Reception

 The Lavender Hill Mob had its charity world premiere at the Marble Arch Odeon cinema in London on 28 June 1951.
-The film was popular at the British box office.

 It had rentals of $580,000 at the U.S. box office.

-Awards and honours
+The film was a hit at the British box office, being judged by Kinematograph Weekly as a "notable performer" at British cinemas in 1951.

+Bosley Crowther of The New York Times gave the film a positive review, writing "Charles Crichton has directed the whole thing with a touch of polite and gentile mockery applied to wholehearted farce: that Mr. Guinness and Mr. Holloway are deliciously adroit in their roles."

+Reviewing the film on its sixtieth anniversary, Peter Bradshaw of The Guardian called it "tremendously good fun, though lighter in tone than Ealing's two scabrous masterpieces Kind Hearts and Coronets and The Ladykillers, and not quite matching their elegant perfection" noting that the superb setup is not quite matched by the aftermath of the heist.
+Kim Newman writing for Empire magazine gave it 4 out of 5, "Guinness is masterful as the apparently unassuming Mr. Holland".

+Accolades

 The film won the Academy Award for Best Writing, Story and Screenplay.
 Guinness was nominated for the award of Best Actor in a Leading Role.
 The film also won the BAFTA Award for Best British Film.